AHSEC - 12: Company Accounts - Accounting for Share Capital Important Notes for March 2025 Exam [AHSEC Class 12 Accountancy Notes]

 Reissue of the forfeited shares: 2018

-The directors of the company have the power to re-issue the forfeited shares on such terms as it think fit.
+The directors of the company have the power to re-issue the forfeited shares on such terms as it thinks fit.
 Thus the forfeited shares can be reissued at par, or at premium or at discount.
 However, if the forfeited shares are reissued at discount, the amount of discount should not exceed the amount credited to the share forfeiture A/c.
 If the discount allowed on reissue is less than the forfeited amount there will be the surplus left in the share forfeited A/c.
 This surplus will be of the nature of capital profits so it will be transferred to the Capital Reserve A/c.

 Procedure for reissue of forfeited shares